Chopping wood and splitting logs is far from easy!

 Another win-win aspect of this ax is how light it is – weighing slightly more than one pound.
 So the next time you have an extensive wood-chopping project to finish, this is the ax you would want to have at your disposal.

 You will appreciate the Collar Guard, which prevents overstriking and protects the handle when you are splitting logs.
-You also get a leather sheath and the “Ax Book” with this top-notch ax.
+You also get a leather sheath to protect the axe head and the “Ax Book” with this top-notch ax.

 The X27 Super Splitting Ax from the reputed brand of Fiskars takes the second spot on this list.
 It is available in several sizes and hatchet packs.
 We have used and reviewed the 36-inch, Black variant.
 It provides excellent value for money, given its affordable price of 55 bucks.

 Straight off the bat, we were impressed by the reviews of the X27 Super Splitting Ax on Amazon.
 After all, not many products can boast a rating of 4.7 out of 5 stars, based on over 7,600 reviews.
-We were looking for a 36-inch durable ax within 75 bucks.
-And the X27 fits the bill perfectly!
+We were looking for a 36-inch durable ax for 75 bucks.
+And the X27 splitting axe fits the bill perfectly!

 When we talk about chopping wood with an ax, the blade is of utmost importance…

 Like all Fiskars axes, this one features a blade that is crafted with a proprietary grinding technique.
 You get a blade that has a sharper edge, which facilitates cleaner cuts and better contact.
 Moreover, the blade comes with a low-friction coating that allows it to stay sharp for a long time.